 While we have the information available, the primary challenge lies in selecting the right set of data and inferring meaningful output from the information.

-Following steps can be used by an investor that can make the selection process simplified.
+The following steps can be used by an investor that can make the selection process simplified.
 Subsequently, we shall also cover the key numbers that an investor should consider before zeroing down on stocks.

 While picking stocks, it is important you look at the fundamental value of shares.
-The fundamental value is generally assessed by earnings, operating margins and cash flow.
+The fundamental value is generally assessed by earnings, operating margins, and cash flow.
 These factors collectively provide a complete picture of a company’s current and expected financial health.

 It is essential that you evaluate every business segment of a company.
-You should look out for usage of the physical asset for generating revenue for each of the products.
+You should look out for the usage of the physical asset for generating revenue for each of the products.
 The ratio between income and asset base indicates efficiency.

 The capital structure refers to the availability of capital.
 The company avails money either in the form of equity or in the form of debt.
 A conservative company tends to use debt at a controlled level.
 This ensures that the maximum returns are generated for equity holders.
 Also, the risk appetite for such companies remains within a controllable limit.